SFTMedia/ChatDirector/README.md

 Manages chat however you specify in the config.
 Not plug and play, but very customizable.

+# Execution Flow

+## Chains

+Independent lists of items.
+Execution continues along the chain, item after item.

+## Items

+These are the things that actuall do things.

+### Input Items

+These items that execution can start at.
+Things like discord event listeners.
+Contexts are generated here with background information.

+### Output Items

+These items send some output to a log file, discord, ect.

+## Conditional Items

+These items check for a condition to be true (like if statements), and if so start execution on the yes-chain, if not start execution on the no-chain.

+## Contexts

+Contexts represent the running state of the program.
+They preform the function of variables in other programming languages.
+Turning `debug: true` on allows you to see these change in real-time.

 # Configuration documentation:

 See config.yml